clay/clay.github.io/docs/building-a-component.md

 Templates have a [few assumptions built into them by Kiln](https://handlebarsjs.com/expressions.html) which we will quickly outline:

 - A template has only one root element if inside the `body` of the HTML document
-- The root DOM element has a `data-uri` property on it's root element
+- The root DOM element has a `data-uri` property on its root element
-- If in the `head` of the page an HTML comment is included with the `data-uri` attribute defined
+- If in the `head` of the page, an HTML comment is included with the `data-uri` attribute defined

 Examples: